A young woman's fight to tackle revenge porn in the EU | DW | 20.01.2022

 "I always maintained my social media profiles and never went offline because I felt that I'm strong enough to deal with this crime.
 I continue to dress however I want and post pictures of me wearing skirts and clothes I like.
 I just want to live a normal life,” she told DW.

-In an effort to guarantee people's safety online, European Lawmakers on Thursday voted to adopt a new legislation called the Digital Services Act (DSA).
-This act seeks to ensure that big online platforms tackle illegal content online effectively.
+In an effort to guarantee people's safety online, European lawmakers on Thursday voted to adopt legislation called the Digital Services Act (DSA).
+This act seeks to ensure that big online platforms effectively tackle illegal content online.

 Member of the European Parliament Alexandra Geese, who is also one of the lead negotiators of the DSA, told DW, "With the DSA, it will be a lot easier for victims to get rid of those images on online platforms because there's an anonymous identification procedure.
 So a victim can just go online, show their face, and demand the platform to take them down."